 A sampler with 400 rows.
 A full-coverage landscape that fills a 24-inch frame.
 A family name piece with 30 different colors and 60,000 stitches.
-Large cross stitch projects are a different undertaking than a small ornament — they take months, sometimes over a year, and the planning decisions you make at the start have consequences through the entire project.
+Large cross stitch projects are a different undertaking than a small ornament.
+They take months, sometimes over a year, and the planning decisions you make at the start have consequences through the entire project.

 This guide covers the specific challenges of large-scale cross stitch: fabric selection, floss purchasing, section strategies, and keeping momentum over a long project.